Six ways to pay off your credit card.

 This is a way to consolidate outstanding balances on hire purchases, store cards, another bank's credit card or a personal loan to a Westpac credit card.
 Balance transfers1 give you a special low interest rate period to help you pay off the balance(s) transferred to the credit card – offers and conditions vary.
 Moving all of your debts in one place means you make one regular payment.

-This gives you the ability to consolidate multiple debts into one loan and have one regular payment.
+This gives you the ability to consolidate multiple debts into one personal loan and have one regular payment.
 Like a balance transfer, you can consolidate store cards, hire purchase, personal loans and credit cards.
 However, there are some key differences.
-With a personal loan, banks will often allow you to consolidate personal loans and credit cards that are already held with them (often not the case with a balance transfer), there’s no access to an open line of credit and you have a fixed end date.
-With Westpac there’s no early repayment penalty on a debt consolidation loan, allowing you to pay more than your agreed loan repayment and pay off of your balance faster.
+With a personal loan, banks will often allow you to consolidate personal loans and credit card balances that are already held with them (often not the case with a balance transfer).
+Unlike a credit card, there’s no access to an open line of credit and you have a fixed end date with fixed scheduled repayments so you have some certainty about when you will clear the debt.
+With Westpac personal loans there are no fees for additional or lump sum repayment, allowing you to pay more than your agreed loan repayment and pay off your balance faster.

 We can help.